PACKING: Video Tutorials And "How To":

 - Plants – Do not water before move, as this adds extra unnecessary weight, and water will tend to drip as plants are carried across floors.
 For very small plants, pack in 2 cubic foot size boxes, and leave “open faced”.
 Large plants can be shrink wrapped by movers to add stability.

-- Plates and Dishes – Make a bed of crumpled packing paper at the bottom of your 2 cubic foot box.
+- Plates and Dishes – As per video above: make a bed of crumpled packing paper at the bottom of your 2 cubic foot box.
 Plates should be stacked vertically in the box, as one stacks them in the dishwasher.
 It is often convenient to pack in bundles of 4, with adequate padding between plates.
-Regular newspaper can be used, although this leaves a film of ink on your dishes.
+Regular newspaper should not be used, as this leaves a film of ink on your dishes.

 - Pool Table – Will need to be disassembled before moving – usually done by a specialist.

-- Small Lamps – Similar size shades can be packed together after being removed.
-After removing lamp harp (metal piece that the shade sits on), body of lamp can be combined with bedding and linens, and packed in a 6 cubic foot size box.
-If moving locally, it is often easier for the Customer to transport small lamps, as the proper packing can consume a fair amount of time and resources.
+- Small Lamps – Similar size shades can be "telescoped" and packed together after being removed.
+After removing the harp (metal piece that the shade sits on), body of lamp can be combined with bedding and linens, and packed in a 6 cubic foot size box.
+If moving locally, it is sometimes easier for the Customer to transport small lamps, as the packing of lamps can consume a fair amount of time and resources.